Wake Forest Career 1961-1968

 Other Campus Changes 1961-1968

-Moravian Lovefeast: One of Wake Forest University’s signature events is its annual Moravian Lovefeast held the first Sunday in December.
-This is likely one of the largest celebrations of its kind in the world.
-The first Wake Forest Lovefeast was proposed by two Moravian students, and it was held in Davis Chapel in the early 1960s.
 As Ed said later, “When we came to Winston-Salem, we didn’t have grass, we had red clay; we didn’t have trees, we had sticks; and we didn’t have any traditions.”
 The Lovefeast became a tradition on the new campus, and it “gave expression to the importance of Christianity in the life of the institution.”

-After a few years in Davis, the Lovefeast was moved to Wait Chapel.
-Ed said that he knew it would always be a success when he read a statement on the WF Student Union calendar of events: ‘Whether you believe in love, Christmas, or feasting, be there.”
+Ed also said that he knew the service would always be a success when he saw the Lovefeast on the Wake Forest Student Union calendar of events, with this note: “Whether you believe in love, Christmas, or feasting, be there.”

-Ed organized and hosted this event, with the assistance of his fellow campus ministers, and his secretary Jean Holcomb, and the many students who helped wrapped the beeswax candles with red crepe in the early years.
-Students, faculty, and staff were invited to participate as ‘dieners,’ to serve the simple meal of bun and coffee.
+Ed organized and hosted this event, along with his fellow campus ministers.
+In the early years, then-secretary Jean Holcomb and many students wrapped beeswax candles in the Moravian style of red crepe.
+Later on, the candles were purchased due to the size of the event.
+Each year, a group of students, faculty, and staff would be invited to participate as ‘dieners’ to serve the simple meal of bun and coffee.
 Music was invited from campus groups such as the handbell choir and the gospel choir.
-At the suggestion of Professor Howell Smith, the Lovefeast later collected donations for Crisis Control Ministry, Samaritan Inn, and other Winston-Salem service agencies.
+At the suggestion of Professor Howell Smith, the Lovefeast later collected donations for Crisis Control Ministry, Samaritan Inn, and other Winston-Salem service agencies, and currently for the Chaplain’s Emergency Fund for the Wake Forest community.

 Each year the attendance increased, peaking in 1988, when there were 2,400 people — more than the fire code would allow.
 Attendance has remained at about 2,000 since then, and the Lovefeast remains the favorite holiday activity for the Wake Forest community.
+In 2014, when the Wake Forest Lovefeast turned 50, the University live-streamed the event from the website and promoted the shared celebration across the US and in six or seven other countries.

 Dress Code: During the 1960s, women students (also called coeds) had a dress code which required them to wear dresses/skirts on campus and in class.
 By 1968, the dress code had been relaxed to allow slacks on campus though not to class.
 In 1969, the dress code would be eliminated.

-End of Mandatory Chapel: Students were also asking for and receiving more freedom.
+End of Compulsory Chapel: Students were also asking for and receiving more freedom.
 One topic of great debate during the late 1960s was mandatory chapel, which was held each Tuesday and Thursday at 11am.
 All students were required to attend and sit in assigned seats so that attendance could checked.
 Chapel had been a part of the Wake Forest experience since 1834, but students of the late 1960s argued that these gatherings had become anachronistic for either religious or educational purposes and were no longer needed.

 A petition signed by 1,500 student was presented in 1968 to President Scales, who turned for advice to a faculty-student committee.
 The committee agreed with the petitioners, recommending that mandatory chapel be ended.
 The final required service was held on January 14, 1969.
 With this change, a Thursday morning 11am voluntary chapel time was established.
 The time would also be used for whole-campus events such as Founders Day and Convocation.